 5 years as a Vogue Fashion Editor, 11 years of experience in fashion, luxury, beauty and top tier brands.
 I know exactly how to market / pitch a product or company to outlets like Techcrunch to more established outlets like the New York Times.
 I've worked as a consultant for brands Estée Lauder, Gap Inc, NASDAQ Moda Operandi, MAC cosmetics, Bobbi Brown, Jo Malone and more.
 My work has been featured in Vogue, WWD, New York Magazine, Vogue.com, and W Magazine.
 I worked as the Senior Fashion Market Editor for New York Magazine, Online.
 I joined to re-launch the site and style and edit market features and fashion stories driven by runway trends.
-I also co-founded a beauty startup which I presently run: Stash Beauty, http://www.hellostash.com written up in Techcrunch, Vogue, InStyle, Elle, Allure and featured on Good Morning America.
+I also co-founded a beauty startup, Stash Beauty, which has been written up in Techcrunch, Vogue, InStyle, Elle, Allure and featured on Good Morning America.

 I think you should do neither.
 You need to crystallize your intention and brand message on several levels, and make sure that your product and business model are revolutionary enough to make a splash in the fashion pond.
 From there, you can launch and then immediately alternate between courting press and aligning with "women in business" (not sure who you're referring to exactly).
 But of the two, press and drumming up sales are the most important.
 Once you have some footing, you can work on aligning yourself with the right brands for strategic partnerships.

 Ok but back to your product. it's unclear who you are and what your product is.
 In your about section, resist the temptation to make it just a string of attempted taglines.
 You are saying a lot of words that don't, in the end, "say" anything to me.
 You want at most, two really, really strong taglines that explain the essence of what you do and how it's different from what others do.